 Project PRIME (Preparing Research-based Inclusive Multidisciplinary Educators) is an innovative, alternative program specifically designed to accommodate non-traditional participants who are already working in local schools as paraprofessionals or on emergency Letters of Authorization.

-Due to sequestration, the budget for this program has been cut.
-However, we will still be able to begin a new cohort for Fall semester for a limited number of participants.
+Due to sequestration, our total budget has been reduced, but not eliminated.
+We anticipate that we will be able to begin a new cohort for Fall semester for a limited number of participants.
 Please submit your applications and all materials to be considered for a spot on the waiting list.

 Contact Information: Dr. Fran Butler, Weber State University Department of Teacher Education.